mikaelpatel/Cosa/README.md

 Cosa
 ====

-Object-oriented programmers platform for Arduino.
+Object-oriented platform for Arduino.
+Class hierarchy for Pins, Watchdog and SPI.
+Supports device drivers for additional hardware abstraction and event driven programming for low power.